Skip to main content

 In late May 2026 you will receive an exit letter/statement from TelstraSuper, which will show your TelstraSuper account and final account balance (which was transferred to Aware Super).

-After 11 May 2026, Aware Super will send you a welcome letter via your communication preference that was recorded with TelstraSuper prior to the merger.
+After 11 May, Aware Super sent you a welcome letter via your communication preference that was recorded with TelstraSuper prior to the merger.
 The welcome letter will include a summary of your Aware Super account, information about online access and services available to you, as well as any other relevant terms of your membership.

 No. The transfer to Aware Super will have no impact on your Transfer Balance Cap